I am a relatively new reader, I

 But it should

-There is always going to be the practical nameless victims in comics, you know, the countless characters that are civilians and are killed by the villains to present horror and stake the odds
+There is always going to be the practical nameless victims in comics, you know, the countless characters that are civilians and are killed by the villains to present horror and stake the oddsbut thats is not the same when we get to meet a character, know his name, and then it dies

 It should not be just to impress the readers.